Coronavirus in Arkansas: Governor Hutchinson, state officials to give update on COVID-19 response

-LITTLE ROCK, Ark.- Governor Asa Hutchinson and other state officials will give an update Thursday afternoon on Arkansas’s COVID-19 response.
+LITTLE ROCK, Ark.- Governor Asa Hutchinson and other state officials will provide an update Tuesday afternoon on Arkansas’s COVID-19 response.

-As of Thursday morning, there are 40,968 total COVID-19 cases and 434 deaths in the state, according to the Arkansas Department of Health’s website.
+As of Tuesday afternoon, there have been 45,381 total COVID-19 cases and 490 deaths in the state, according to Governor Asa Hutchinson.
+That is an increase of 784 cases and 15 deaths since Monday.

-On Wednesday, Governor Asa Hutchinson and other state leaders gave their daily case and response update in Russellville.
+On Monday, Governor Hutchinson announced the state had received 100 antigen testing machines that would go to public health units.
+The priority of these machines will be used through the K-12 educational system.

-You can watch the news conference live above starting at 1:30 p.m.
+You can watch the governor’s daily update live above starting at 1:30 p.m.

 If the livestream does not work, click here.